BigPolarBear1/Factorization_new/README.md

 I wonder what the quadratic coefficients for 5*N look like.. is it just the residues of N added to the quadratic coefficients of 4*N?

 I had been misunderstanding my findings this entire time.
 Maybe not all is lost.
 Perhaps this new insight will lead to a much better solution.

+update: Hmmm...
+I need to just look at quadratic coefficients mod P, and subtract N mod P from them.. when they get to 0 they form a relation.. and I can use that information to construct smooths.
+That's how it should be done I believe... god fucking damnit.
+So fucking mentally exhausted.